01 Dec Cupping for Sports Performance

 What is Cupping?

 Cupping uses suction to pull blood out of small blood vessels into the surrounding tissue.
 It is a form of light bruising, which creates the red dots that you see on people who have been cupped.
 The slight bruising causes an inflammatory response by the body to increase blood flow to the area of cupping.
-The increased blood flow bring all of the good things the body needs to repair the area and bring it back to normal.
-Note: the bruising is only temporary.
+The increased blood flow brings all of the good things the body needs to repair the area and return it to normal.
+Note: the ‘bruising’ is painless and is only temporary and it goes away after a few days.

-So it a nutshell, cupping triggers the body’s natural healing abilities.
+So in a nutshell, cupping triggers the body’s natural healing abilities.

 Why Do Athletes Get Cupping?